The Meaning of Life through Science and Spirituality

 We will visit some local tribal communities and learn about the deep spiritual connections these communities have to the land and the plant and animal life found there.

-philosophy, philosophy of science, and religious studies
+This offering will prepare you for careers and advanced study in: philosophy, philosophy of science, and religious studies

 First class meeting: Monday, September 25 at 9:30am (Sem II A1105)